 c) Network slice-specific authentication and authorization procedure and de-registration procedure collision

 If the network receives a DEREGISTRATION REQUEST message before the ongoing network slice-specific authentication and authorization procedure has been completed and the access type included in the DEREGISTRATION REQUEST message is the same as the one for which the network slice-specific authentication and authorization procedure is ongoing, the network shall abort the network slice-specific authentication and authorization procedure and shall progress the UE-initiated de-registration procedure.
 The AMF may initiate the network slice-specific authentication and authorization procedure for the S-NSSAI via is completed as a failure, if available.

+d) Lower layer failure

+If a permanent lower layer failure is detected while the network slice-specific authentication and authorization is ongoing and before the NETWORK SLICE-SPECIFIC AUTHENTICATION COMPLETE message is received, the network shall abort the procedure and shall delete the pending NSSAI and may update the allowed NSSAI and the rejected NSSAI.

+NOTE: The network can re-initiate the network slice-specific authentication and authorization procedure after the UE returns back to the connected mode.

 ------------------------------------------ Next Change --------------------------------------

 5.4.7.2.4 Abnormal cases in the UE